Plan Bay Area

 Plan Bay Area is the long-range Regional Transportation Plan and Sustainable Communities Strategy for the nine-county San Francisco Bay Area.
 It is the Bay Area's implementation of the Sustainable Communities and Climate Protection Act of 2008, or SB 375, a California law that aims to integrate sustainable strategies to reduce transportation-related pollution and external greenhouse gas emissions.
-The plan addresses the plan identifies goals and develops strategies for transportation, land-use, and housing to accommodate the region's expected growth and needs over a long-term planning horizon.
+The plan identifies goals and develops strategies for transportation, land-use, and housing to accommodate the region's expected growth and needs over a long-term planning horizon.
 It is jointly prepared by the Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG).
-The current plan, which includes projections and strategies through the year 2040, is called Play Bay Area 2040.
+The current plan, which includes projections and strategies through the year 2040, is called Plan Bay Area 2040.
 Plan Bay Area 2050 is currently under development.

 This adopted plan will invest in increasing methods of transportation with the goal of reducing CO_{2} emissions.
 To do so, the plan will invest in extending ferry services, freeway express lanes, and developing newer BART Stations to expand travel reach.

 The goal of this plan is to improve on their earlier efforts of network and growth within the context of finance and environmental responsibility.
 Like all plans, it is a work in progress that is updated every four years to reflect on new priorities and changes with the goal of reducing greenhouse gas emissions.

 The plan was approved on July 18, 2013, by the Association of Bay Area Governments and by the Metropolitan Transportation Commission.
 The plan needs to be updated every four years.